 If you prefer to relax in a greener place, you can enjoy Saint Bernard Park, located at the top of the medieval city, where there is a good collection of exotic Mediterranean plants.

 Another reason why we consider Hyères one of the best places to see in the South of France in October is because it has a unique archaeological site in the region.

 Between May and October, you can walk the underwater archaeological trail.
 It is an incredible experience that you do use a mask, fins, and oxygen tube.
 Have you heard of any other sites that you can visit like this?

 It was built in the 4th century B.C. and included thermal baths, sanctuaries, cobblestone streets, and dwellings.

 You can also tour the bay by boat.
-A wonderful experience to visit this town in the south of France.
+A wonderful experience to visit this town in the South of France in October.